playlyfe/playlyfe-node-sdk/README.md

     version: 'v1',
     redirect_uri: 'The url to redirect to', //only for auth code flow
     store: function(access_token, done) {
-        // The function which will persist the access token to a database.
+        //This function which will persist the access token to a database.
         //You  have to persist the token to a database if you want the access
         //token to remain the same in every request done(null, access_token);
     },
     load: function(done) {
-        // The function which will load the access token.
+        //This function which will load the access token.
 This is called
         //internally by the sdk on every request so the the access token can
         //be  persisted between requests
        done(null, access_token);